-For more than forty years, the curriculum at St. Mark Preschool has been centered on the guiding principle that children learn through play.
+For fifty years, the curriculum at St. Mark Preschool has been centered on the guiding principle that children learn through play.

 Our developmentally appropriate program incorporates “best practices” from well-known early childhood curricular approaches, such as Reggio, Montessori and Waldkindergarten.
 In a collaborative effort, faculty and staff work together to create a curriculum that reflects current research in early childhood education and what we know about how young children learn, grow and develop.
 This flexible framework creates a well-differentiated program, supporting children’s individual needs and interests.